Doc-Scripter/ascii-art-fs/README.md

 ## Overview

-Ascii-art is a command-line Go application that renders input text strings into ASCII art representations.
+Ascii-art is a program that renders input text strings into ASCII art representations.
 Transform your simple text into an exciting visual that stands out in any plain text environment.

 ## Objectives

-Ascii-art aims to:

 - Receive input strings and convert them into graphic representations using ASCII characters.
 - Support varied input including alphanumerics, spaces, special characters, and line breaks.